World Chess Championship set for thrilling finale - KTVZ

 By Aimee Lewis, CNN

-The World Chess Championship has reached a thrilling finale, with the match all square heading into the final classic game.
+The World Chess Championship has reached a thrilling finale, with the title set to be decided Sunday by tiebreaks.

 This World Championship is rather different to previous editions as Magnus Carlsen, the reigning champion, decided not to defend his title.
 American great Bobby Fischer was the last grandmaster to give up his world title in 1975.

-In Carlsen’s absence, Nepomniachtchi has faced world No. 3 Liren, the highest-rated Chinese player in history, in a back-and-forth tussle.
+In Carlsen’s absence, Nepomniachtchi has faced world No. 3 Ding, the highest-rated Chinese player in history, in a back-and-forth tussle.

 Whoever wins, the sport will crown a first-time champion, with Ding a debutant and Nepomniachtchi losing to Carlsen in 2021 in his only championship appearance.